jeremyreeder/gridscout/docs/_posts/2024-04-09-rc1-reeder-carbine-model-one.md

 sacrificing effectiveness at medium range (up to 500 yards).
 While a PDW may be great in close quarters and an M4-style carbine is pretty good up to 300 yards, both are severely handicapped beyond that range.
-A PDW's range suffers from its very short barrel, while the carbine is typically held back by a diminutive 5.56x45 NATO cartridge.
+A PDW's range suffers from its very short barrel, while carbines these days are typically held back by firing the diminutive 5.56x45 NATO cartridge.
 In either case, the energy of the bullet is insufficient to remain effective at my maximum intended distance against human targets and the occasional medium-size game animal.
 (Besides the obvious counterterrorism missions, I intend to hunt wolves, deer, and wild boar with this puppy.)